devicehive/devicehive-arduino/README.md

 and result.

 We start message writing by `DH.writeHeader()` method call.
-It sends message signature, message intent and message length.
+It sends message signature, message intent and length.
 The message length should be very carefully calculated!
 In our case it contains 32-bits integer and two string each pretended with 16-bits length.

 Next, we send message payload using `DH.writeUInt32()` and two `DH.writeString()` method calls.

 During the stream writing operation we also have to calculate the whole message checksum.
-It is not so hard to do because each of stream writing method returns part of this checksum.
-All we need to do is to sum all of these values and send final checksum at the end of message using `DH.writeChecksum()` method.
+It is not so hard to do because each of stream writing methods returns part of this checksum.
+All we need to do is to sum all of these values and send final checksum at the end of message using `DH.writeChecksum()` method call.

+It's all.
+We've sent command result.

-The following methods could be used for stream writing operations:
+To sum up, the following methods could be used for stream writing operations:
   - `DH.writeHeader(intent, length)` writes a message header to the serial stream.
       Should be called at the start of sending output message.
-Returns header's checksum.
+Returns header's checksum part.
   - `DH.writePayload(buf, len)` writes a custom payload to the serial stream.
-      Returns payload's checksum.
+      Returns payload's checksum part.
   - `DH.writeString(str, len)` writes a string to the serial stream pretended with 16-bits length.
-      Returns payload's checksum.
+      Returns payload's checksum part.
   - `DH.writeUInt32(val)` writes 32-bits integer to the serial stream in little-endian format.
-      Returns payload's checksum.
+      Returns payload's checksum part.
   - `DH.writeUInt16(val)` writes 16-bits integer to the serial stream in little-endian format.
-      Returns payload's checksum.
+      Returns payload's checksum part.
   - `DH.writeChecksum(checksum)` writes checksum byte to the serial stream.
       Should be called at the end of sending output message.